- Emergency Food Assistance

 The Importance of Planning for Moderate Income Housing

-As defined by Utah Code, moderate income housing is “housing occupied or reserved for occupancy by households with a gross household income equal to or less than 80% of the median gross income for households of the same size in the county in which the city is located.”
+The Utah Code of Amendment sections 10-9a-103(40) and 17-27a-103(43) define moderate income housing as“housing occupied or reserved for occupancy by households with a gross household income equal to or less than 80% of the median gross income for households of the same size in the county in which the city is located.”
 By planning for moderate income housing, jurisdictions will be able to target and direct housing development that will cover a large segment of their population and help to limit the cost burden their residents experience in owning a home.

 Benefits and Limitations